manmohanakash/ShareHouse/README.md

 Prerequisites

-You would need to install the following list of software in your system.
+You would need to install the following list of software in your system

-    Java 8
+Java 7
 Maven
-    Eclipse IDE
+Eclipse IDE (Mars+)
 Android Studio
 Git
 Tortoise Git (Optional)
 MySQL

 Deployment